emqx/blog/en/201912/emqx-rule-engine-series-11-store-messages-to-postgresql-database.md

 ## Scenario introduction

-Under this scenario, it is required to store the messages that meet the conditions under the topic specified by EMQ X to the PostgreSQL database.
+Under this scenario, it is required to store the messages that meet the conditions under the topic specified by EMQX to the PostgreSQL database.
 In order to facilitate subsequent analysis and retrieval, the message content needs to be split and stored.

 **The data reported by the client in this scenario is as follows:**